StarRocks/starrocks/docs/sql-reference/sql-functions/Window_function.md

 * `expr`: the field you want to compute.
 * `offset`: the offset.
 It must be a positive integer.
 If this parameter is not specified, 1 is the default.
 * `default`: the default value returned if no matching row is found.
 If this parameter is not specified, NULL is the default. `default` supports any expression whose type is compatible with `expr`.

-`IGNORE NULLS` is supported from v3.0.
-It is used to determine whether NULL values of `expr` are eliminated from the calculation.
-By default, NULL values are included, which means NULL is returned if the value of the destination row is NULL.
-If you specify IGNORE NULLS, the most recent non-null value that follows the current row is returned.
-If all the values are NULL, NULL is returned even if you specify IGNORE NULLS.

 Example 1：